Unemployment Insurance Handbook for Employers (UCB-201-P)

 - Able and Available for Work.
 An individual who is totally unemployed must be able to work and available for work while filing for unemployment benefits.
 If the claimant has a restriction that prevents or restricts his/her ability or availability for work, the issue may affect the individual's eligibility for benefits.
 See Part 7 for more information about this eligibility issue.

 Work Search for Suitable Work.
-A claimant must look for work in each week unless the work search requirement is specifically waived by the Department.
+A claimant must conduct four work search actions in each week unless the work search requirement is specifically waived by the department.
 Some of the reasons that permit waiving the requirement include:

-- A reasonable expectation that the claimant will return to work for a former employer.
+- A reasonable expectation that the claimant will return to work for a former employer within 8 weeks.

-- A new job to start within 4 weeks of the initial claim for benefits.
+- A new job to start within 4 weeks of the claim for benefits.

 - Routinely getting work through membership in a trade union if currently on its out-of-work list.